-- 1. State the date and time that you contacted the office of student affairs (include name of person contacted) - 2.
-Write report and include student name, date and time of observation and location - 3.
-Include and behavioral/ visual/olfactory/auditory observations - a.
+- 1. State the date and time that you contacted the office of student affairs (include name of person contacted)

+- 2. Write report and include student name, date and time of observation and location

+- 3. Include and behavioral/visual/olfactory/auditory observations

+- a.
 SPEECH

+- a.
+Normal Incoherent Confused Change in Speech Slurred

+Rambling Shouting Using Profanity

+- b.
+COORDINATION

+- a.
+Normal Swaying Staggering Lack of Coordination Grasping for Support

+- c.
+PERFORMANCE

+- a.
+Change in Performance Unsafe Practices Unsatisfactory Work

+- d.
+ALERTNESS

+- a.
+Change in Alertness Sleepy Confused

+- e.
+DEMEANOR

+- a.
+Change in Personality Fighting Excited Combative Aggressive

+Violent Argumentative Indifferent

+Threatening Antagonistic

+- f.
+EYES

+- a.
+Bloodshot Dilated

+- g.
+CLOTHING

+- a.
+Inappropriate Dirty Disheveled

+- h.
+ODER OF ALCOHOL ON BREATH

+- i.
+OTHER OBSERVED ACTIONS OR BEHAVIORS

+- 4. List unexplained absences or tardiness

+- 5. Include if student admitted using drugs/alcohol

+- 6. Describe if drugs/alcohol were discovered on student

-- 7. List reports or complaints of student behavior from personnel or other students - 8.
-List witnesses to behavior - 9.
-Describe specific incident in detail - 10.
-Sign and date report - 11.
-Send copy of report to office of student affairs ASAP(Note date and time you sent copy of report) - 12.
-Forward any recommendations of discipline to office of student affairs
+- 7. List reports or complaints of student behavior from personnel or other students

+- 8. List witnesses to behavior

+- 9. Describe specific incident in detail

+- 10. Sign and date report

+- 11. Send copy of report to office of student affairs ASAP (Note date and time you sent copy of report)

+- 12. Forward any recommendations of discipline to office of student affairs